This post may contain affiliate links. Please see my full disclosure for details.

 Instructions

-Remove the dough and knead a few times by hand to bring it together, then wrap it in cling wrap or a plastic bag and let it rest in the refrigerator for at least 30 minutes.
+- Remove the dough and knead a few times by hand to bring it together, then wrap it in cling wrap or a plastic bag and let it rest in the refrigerator for at least 30 minutes.
 The dough can stay wrapped in the fridge for up to 2 days.
-Use this pasta to make shapes like Farfalle (bow ties), Busiate (spiral), gnocchi, Penne (smooth tubes), Trofie (twisted pasta), Rigatoni (ribbed tubes), Foglie Olive leaf), Malloreddus (thin ribbed shells), Orecchiette Pasta (small ears).
+Use this pasta to make shapes like Busiate (spiral), gnocchettie (thin ribbed shells), Trofie (twisted pasta), Foglie (Olive leaf), Cavatelli (mini hot dog bun), Orecchiette Pasta (small ears).